MatterMr/CLPuddle/README.md

 ### **TODO:**
+- Add improved comments and descriptions for all functions/commands
 - Fix model stringToModel() to use keys within argument instead of using model name
 - Fix DatabaeHandler modifyInstance() to modify only specific fields
+- Add leaderboard model
+- Add score model